'Southern Charm' Star Kathryn Dennis Wants To Movie Forward For Season 4 With Positive Relationships

 A post shared by Jennifer Snowden ???? (@jennifersnowden) on

-According to the Post and Courier, Kathryn Dennis will be part of the main cast on Southern Charm season 4, while Jennifer Snowden is still a “friend” of the cast.
+According to the Post and Courier, Kathryn Dennis will be part of the main cast on Southern Charm Season 4, while Jennifer Snowden is still a “friend” of the cast.
 Will Kathryn and Jennifer ever be able to sort out the rumors and their differences, and put it all behind them?
-Only season 4 of Southern Charm will be able to fully answer those questions!
+Only Season 4 of Southern Charm will be able to fully answer those questions!

-Do you understand why Kathryn Dennis is keeping Jennifer at a distance on Southern Charm season 4?
+Do you understand why Kathryn Dennis is keeping Jennifer at a distance on Southern Charm Season 4?